 We particularly encourage applications from people who are currently underrepresented on our board, including individuals from communities of colour, disabled people, those with physical or mental health conditions,

 LGBTQIA+ people, and individuals with diverse gender identities.
-We welcome candidates from all socioeconomic backgrounds and value the perspectives and experiences they bring
+We welcome candidates from all socioeconomic backgrounds and value the perspectives and experiences they bring.

 Contact details